Self-Guided Walking Tour in Bayeux

 2. 2

-Bishop's Palace Gardens (Jardin Public) in Bayeux, stop 2 on the self-guided walking tour
+Bishop's Palace Gardens (Jardin Public) (Jardin public de Bayeux), stop 2 on the self-guided walking tour

 A short walk southwest brings you to the Jardin Public on rue de Port-en-Bessin, a listed public garden that most day-trippers never find.
 It is a classed natural site, inscribed on the historic monuments register since 2008, and open daily 9:00 to 20:00 for free.
 The thing people come for is the weeping beech, a vast low-domed tree whose branches sweep the ground like a green tent you can walk under.
 Kids love it.
 It is a genuinely calm green pause, and the lawns are good for a sit if the weather holds.
 Twenty minutes is plenty unless you are picnicking.
 From here you turn south toward the remembrance side of town, and the mood of the walk shifts hard.
 Take the path back out the way you came and head down toward the cemetery.